Psychiatrists (in general) have no more insight into human nature

 theories/practices upon that research, generally know what they're

 talking about.
-There are those who refer to the later as
+There are those who refer to the latter as

 psychologists and the former as psychoanalysts, but that